Pandani07/Final-Project/README.md

 Steps to run:

 1. Clone repo
-2. Install requirements
-3. Navigate to project folder in cmd
+2. Navigate to project folder in cmd and install requirements using the command <i>pip install -r requirements.txt</i>
-4. run "python app.py"
+3. Execute "python app.py"

 Server will be running on http://127.0.0.1:5000/

-### We have added pikl files to gitignore due to storage constraints.
-Goodle drive link with all pikl files has been provided.
-Extract into a folder called 'pikl_files' in project directory.
-Pikl model for NIFTY 50 is the 'pickle_model.pkl' in project root directory.
-Delete pikl_files folder whenever you are pushing into Github.

-pikl models drive link - https://drive.google.com/drive/folders/1aD0zK3_UQ1WJuHdNNgO49vIW_88xVwhb?usp=sharing
+Sometimes, pikl file wont be cloned.
+Use the below link to download pikl files and paste them in the project root directory. pikl models drive link - https://drive.google.com/drive/folders/1aD0zK3_UQ1WJuHdNNgO49vIW_88xVwhb?usp=sharing

 ### Project Directory structure: